malone5/PatientBase/README.md

 # PatientBase
-PatientBase is web application build with a backend using Node.js/Express.js and a fronend using React.js.
+PatientBase is a web application built with a backend using Node.js/Express.js and a front-end using React.js.
 PatientBase allows the user 2 major functions.
-(1) The ability to search a patient data set and (2) lookup specific records based on their Medicall Record Number (MRN)
+(1) The ability to search a patient data set and (2) the ability to lookup specific records based on their Medical Record Number (MRN)

-To search patient select the [Patients] tab and type in a name.
-The table with automacally filter and allows the user to sort on id, name, or MRN.
+To search a patient, select the [Patients] tab and type in a name.
+The table will automatically filter and allow the user to sort on id, name, or MRN.
 You can also navigate straight to a patient record by clicking on their MRN.

-To look up a specific patient record, select the [MRM Lookup] tab, enter a valid MRN and press enter to submit.
+To look up a specific patient record, select the [MRN Lookup] tab, enter a valid MRN and press enter to submit.
-If a match was found on the MRN the patient record will display.
+If a match was found on the MRN, the patient record will display.